joesixpack/stakewars-III-challenges/5/README.md

 ./createnode.sh moniker
 ```

-This will compile, install, initialize, autostart and autorun 24/7 a new NEAR node, plus install NEAR-CLI, plus install node monitoring tools (accessible via browser at http://yourserverIP:3000).
+This will compile, install, initialize, autostart and autorun 24/7 a new NEAR node, install NEAR-CLI to interact with the chain, install node monitoring tools (accessible via browser at http://yourserverIP:3000), as well as firewall protection with the necessary ports opened.

 3. Once the node is fully synced, create a signing wallet for NEAR-CLI using this exact format "poolnamemoniker.shardnet.near" (without quotes) at https://wallet.shardnet.near.org/.
 Once that is done the keypair needs to be downloaded to your server via: